V4Fire/Client/src/core/component/accessor/README.md

     return Math.random();
   }

-  // This is a simple accessor (a getter) get element() {
+  // This is a simple getter
+  get element() {
     return this.$el;
   }